kartik-kaul-1/async-provider-etl/README.md

 - **Parallel Data Processing**: Leverages `asyncio`, `ProcessPoolExecutor` and `ThreadPoolExecutor` for concurrent and parallel processing.
-- **SQLite Integration**: Stores metadata and processed data in SQLite databases, ensuring efficient data management and retrieval.
+- **SQLite Integration**: Stores metadata and processed data in SQLite databases using `aiosqlite`, ensuring efficient, non-blocking queries to the embedded database.
 - **Command-Line Interface**: Configurable via CLI arguments for verbose logging.

 ## Installation